timhtheos/timothy/docs/08/2021-08-05-netlify-cloudflare-pages.md

   - devops
 sticky: true
 teaser: >
-  Since I moved to Jekyll in 2017, I host my site for free with Netlify.
+  I host my site for free with Netlify, since I moved to Jekyll in 2017.
+  Cloudflare may not be needed with Netlify's static HTML pages, if not for the DNS management and other features I wanted.
+However, having to host static HTML pages in one `Cloudflare` with its features, outweigh its downside.
 ---

 {% include toc.html %}